leodouglas/lazyloading/README.md

 ## Running the App
 * `./gradlew bootRun`
-  * starts the api server on port 8080.
+  * starts the server on http://localhost:8080

 Cucumber was used for the tests